-The purpose of the Shutesbury Municipal Light Plant Board and Broadband Committee is to bring high speed fiber internet to every home in Shutesbury in the most cost effective, equitable, minimum risk, high quality and expedient manner possible.
+The purpose of the Shutesbury Broadband Committee and the Municipal Light Plant Board is to bring high speed fiber internet to every home in Shutesbury in the most cost effective, equitable, minimum risk, high quality and expedient manner possible.

 The MLP Board and Broadband Committee are a highly motivated team with prior work experience as project managers, networking specialists, database administrators, leaders, business people and information technology infrastructure designers.

 You can reach the team by email at: broadband -at- shutesbury.org